Sexual Assault Charges

 Sexual assault can be charged in various ways.
-A first degree sexual assault offense is most commonly charged when someone has sexual contact or intercourse with a person who is 12 years old or younger.
+A first degree sexual assault offense is most commonly charged when someone who has sexual contact or intercourse with a person who is 12 years old or younger.

 The legislature recently passed new laws regarding sexual assault which may require a mandatory minimum sentence of 25 years in prison.